Information for F-1 Students

 - Continue to report U.S. address to ISFS within 10 days of the change by changing your address in your MyOhio Student Center.

 - Report the name, address, and phone number of your U.S. employer, any changes in name and address of the employer, and any interruptions in the employment to ISFS within 10 days.
 Your address must be updated in your my.ohio.edu student center.
 (Be sure to update the "SEVIS US" address.)
 Report employment changes by completing the OPT Employment Update eform in iCats.
 Remember that all employment must be with an E-Verify company!

 - Every six months you must report to ISFS by responding to emails from ISFS regarding your STEM OPT verification, even if no details of your employment or address have changed.
 This is required by the OPT regulations.
 Failure to complete this step may result in the termination of your F-1 status and OPT.

 - If you change employers, or if there are substantial changes to the I-983 training plan that was submitted earlier, you must submit an updated I-983 to firstname.lastname@example.org within 10 days of the change.
 Failure to complete this step may result in the termination of your F-1 status and OPT.

 - You must complete an official self-evaluation before the 12 and 24 month marks of the STEM extension and submit these to ISFS via email@example.com.
-These should be completed on pages 6 and 7 of the I-983 form that is on file with your employer.
+These should be completed on page 5 of the I-983 form that is on file with your employer.
 Failure to complete this step may result in the termination of your F-1 status and OPT.

 - Accrue no more than an aggregate total of 150 days of unemployment during the combined 36 months of OPT.

 - Notify ISFS immediately if your immigration status changes via iCats.

 - Notify ISFS if you permanently depart the U.S. before your OPT ends.